AriFordsham/GHCWiki/building/running-tests/running.md

 This can be a huge time saver these days with the number of cores most people have.

+## Additional Packages

+Some of the tests in the testsuite rely on packages that aren't part of the standard libraries included with GHC.
+These tests will be skipped then unless you install the required packages for them.

+The extra packages are:

+- syb
+- packedstring
+- lang
+- QuickCheck
+- regex-posix
+- regex-compat
+- parsec
+- hmatrix

 ## Problems running the testsuite